What makes a Medicare Supplement Plan N a hit among the other Medigap Plans?

 Do You Travel Extensively?

 Some people have two homes.
 Perhaps they winter in the south and spend summer up north.
 They need doctors in both cities.
 Others are constantly traveling.
 Either way, if that is you, you probably don’t want to be limited to finding doctors ‘in network’ who will take your insurance every time you get sick.
-Plan N avoids that trouble.
+Plan N is popular for avoiding that trouble.

-For people who travel a lot, supplements really shine.
+For people who travel a lot, Medicare supplement plans really shine.
 Any doctor who takes Medicare has to accept your Plan N as payment, minus your small copay.

 That puts you right back into the problem of finding doctors who will take the insurance.
 That could become a vicious cycle, especially if the number of Advantage Plans sold in your geographic area is limited to only a few choices.

-Shopping Point # 5) Plan N Let’s You Have a Separate Prescription Plan
+5. Plan N Lets You Have a Separate Prescription Plan

 It’s no secret that many people can save hundreds of dollars per year, sometimes even thousands, by choosing a different Medicare Rx plan.
 That is often their biggest potential source of savings.